 We routinely use third party disposal companies, who ultimately destroy or secure landfill residual materials generated at our facilities or at a client's site.
-We, compared to certain of our competitors, dispose of significantly less hazardous or industrial by-products from our operations due to rendering material nonhazardous, discharging treated wastewaters to publicly-owned treatment works and/or processing wastes into saleable products.
+Compared to certain of our competitors, we dispose of significantly less hazardous or industrial by-products from our operations due to rendering material nonhazardous, discharging treated wastewaters to publicly-owned treatment works and/or processing wastes into saleable products.
 In the past, numerous third party disposal sites have improperly managed wastes that subsequently required remedial action; consequently, any party utilizing these sites may be liable for some or all of the remedial costs.
 Despite our aggressive compliance and auditing procedures for disposal of wastes, we could, in the future, be notified that we are a PRP at a remedial action site, which could have a material adverse effect on the Company.

 We have budgeted for 2003 approximately \$982,000 in environmental expenditures to comply with federal, state and local regulations in connection with remediation of certain contaminates at four locations.
 The four locations where these expenditures will be made are the Leased Property in Dayton, Ohio (EPS), a former RCRA storage facility as operated by the former owners of PFD, PFM's facility in Memphis, Tennessee, PFSG's facility in Valdosta, Georgia and PFMI's facility in Detroit, Michigan.
-We have estimated the expenditures for 2003 to be approximately \$211,000 at the EPS site, \$338,000 at the PFM location, \$126,000 at the PFSG site and \$307,000 at the PFMI site of which \$22,000; \$29,000; \$51,000; and \$304,000, respectively, were spent during the first six months of 2003.
+We have estimated the expenditures for 2003 to be approximately \$211,000 at the EPS site, \$338,000 at the PFM location, \$126,000 at the PFSG site and \$307,000 at the PFMI site of which \$29,000; \$95,000; and \$307,000, respectively, were spent during the first nine months of 2003.
 Additional funds will be required for the next one to seven years to properly remediate these sites.
-We expect to fund the 2003 expenses to remediate these four sites from funds generated internally and/or our revolving credit facility.
+We expect to fund the 2003 expenses to remediate these four sites from funds generated internally, our revolving credit facility and from the exercise of warrants and options.
+In connection with remediation of the EPS site, we recently finalized settlement of a lawsuit that we brought against the owners and former operators of the EPS site.
+As a result of the settlement, in October we were paid \$400,000 to be used in connection with the remediation of the EPS site.
+We have completed remediation at the PFMI facility and are awaiting verification of closure from the state that all contaminated materials have been removed.

-At June 30, 2003, the Company had accrued environmental liabilities totaling \$2,290,000, which reflects a decrease of \$406,000 from the December 31, 2002, balance of \$2,696,000.
-The decrease represents payments on remediation projects.
-The June 30, 2003, current and long-term accrued environmental balance is recorded as follows:
+At September 30, 2003, the Company had accrued environmental liabilities totaling \$2,220,000, which reflects a decrease of \$476,000 from the December 31, 2002, balance of \$2,696,000.
+The decrease represents payments on remediation projects and the completion of the PFMI remediation project.
+The September 30, 2003, current and long-term accrued environmental balance is recorded as follows:

-PFD PFM PFSG PFMI Total Current accrual \$189,000 \$309,000 \$ 75,000 \$3,000 \$ 576,000 Long-term accrual 580,000 1,134,000 1,714,000 Total \$189,000 \$889,000 \$1,209,000 \$3,000 \$2,290,000 ======= ======= ======== ====== ========
+PFD PFM PFSG Total Current accrual Long-term accrual \$ 182,000 \$ 338,000 535,000 \$ 31,000 1,134,000 \$ 551,000 1,669,000 Total \$ 182,000 \$ 873,000 \$1,165,000 \$2,220,000